Follow these best practices to protect your home and loved ones

 - Give emergency personnel and the qualified propane service technicians time to check for escaped propane gas and do any repairs.

 - Do not go back to the area where the leak was, or try to turn on the propane supply valve, even if you no longer smell gas.

 - Have a trained propane service technician repair the leak, carefully inspect all gas appliances and relight all pilots.

 - Wait until you have permission from emergency personnel or the service technician before going back.

 We can help you learn more about propane safety.
-The Propane Education & Research Council (PERC) has developed the videos below so you can find out all about propane safety, with topics, including the safe handling of propane cylinders, safety tips for severe weather, the importance of regular propane system inspections by a professional and more!
+The Propane Education & Research Council (PERC) has developed the videos below so you can find out all about propane safety, with topics, including the safe handling of propane cylinders, the importance of regular propane system inspections by a professional and more!

 Click on the videos from PERC below to review a variety of topics related to propane safety.